COSC3020/little-o-proof-bpotter8/README.md

 less restrictive.
 This difference between the definitions is the reason why little-o can imply big-o.

-The other difference between the definitions is that the little-o definition requires the inequality to hold for all positive constants while the big-o definition allows the inequality to hold for the specific pair.
+The other difference between the definitions is that the little-o definition requires the inequality to hold for all positive constants while the big-o definition allows the inequality to hold for all $n \geq n_{0}$ and for the constant C. This makes it much less restrictive compared to the little-o definition.